What can you clean with CLR?

 Can I use on my chlorinated swimming pool tiles?

-Unfortunately, we do not recommend using CLR on pool tile.
-It could remove the finish from the tile.
-In addition, if CLR comes in contact with chlorine, it could result in toxic fumes.
+Unfortunately, we do not recommend using CLR on pool tiles.
+If CLR comes in contact with chlorine, it could result in toxic fumes.
+It could also remove the finish from the tile.
 We recommend consulting with a pool maintenance expert for their recommendation for products that are safe and effective

 What is the main ingredient in CLR?

 Calcium Lime Rust, more commonly known as CLR, is a household cleaning product used for dissolving stains, such as calcium, lime, and iron oxide deposits.
-Its ingredients include water, lactic acid, gluconic acid, lauramine oxide, Propylene Glycol, n-Butyl Ether, and solvents that dissolve cobalt gel coats and paint.
+Its main ingredients include water, lactic acid and gluconic acid.

 How do I use CLR?